We have just announced that John's follow-up to "33", entitled "45", will be released in May 2019.

 John Brazile is a singer-songwriter from Worcester, MA whose music draws from influences like John Mellencamp, Bruce Springsteen, Ryan Adams and Eric Church.

-Brazile, 34, is the resident acoustic performer at Ballard's Resort in Block Island, RI from May to September each year.
+Brazile, 34, is the resident acoustic performer at Ballard's Beach Resort in Block Island, RI from May to September each year.
 When the summer is over, he makes trips to Nashville to write and record.

 In an effort to infuse the album with echoes of his own influences, John used an amp he purchased online from one of his guitar heroes, Mike Wanchic of John Mellencamp's band.
 "When I plugged into this amp with so much history", he says, "I knew I couldn't just write a bunch of 'hey girl' Pop songs".
 Having the amp in the studio caused John to dig deeper, lyrically.

 "33" shows John's concern for traditional American values like autonomy, hard work and responsibility.
 The final song on the album, "Something I Can Drive", is a commentary on the current state of Country music.
 The song includes a Brett Eldredge "diss".
 Referring to a line in his 2017 hit, "Something I'm Good At", Brazile complains, "Brett can't change a flat.
 Son, what's the deal with that?"

 What Brazile brings to the current conversation in Country Music is an unapologetically conservative perspective, even as he pushes the sonic bounds of what can be considered "real Country".
 In his song, "You Know Where To Go", he addresses dissenting Country purists, warning, "I like Country music but I like Rock 'n Roll...and if you don't like that then you know where to go".

 "33" is now available in most digital music stores.